Tailwind CSS Cursor

 Adding the Cursor

 To start, you can set the mouse pointer style directly on any HTML element by using Tailwind's cursor utilities.
-These classes correspond to CSS cursor functionalities like pointer
+These classes correspond to CSS cursor functionalities like pointer, not-allowed, wait, and more.
+Below is how you can use the cursor property:

 States and Responsiveness